TUDelft-CS4110/2016-sre-crew/Report.md

 This represent the transition from one state to the other accepting a specific element of the alphabet.
 * **F** is a finite set of final states (`F ⊆ S`).
 This can be empty if the system doesn't have any final state.

-In order to retrieve a finite state machine from the application all the elements of this quintuple needs to be defined.
-And this is performed in 2 main steps.
+In order to retrieve a finite state machine from the application all the elements of this quintuple need to be defined.
+This is performed in two main steps which involves defining the alphabet and the states.

 ##### Defining the alphabet 𝚺
-The alphabet is retrieved dumping the screens of the application.
+The alphabet is retrieved by dumping the screens of the application.
 Every screen contains UI elements that allow different actions.
 For this reason the `adb shell uiautomator dump` functionality is used.
 Using this command an XML file containing a dump of the screen is obtained and from this file all the possible actions are extracted and put into the alphabet.